scottish-pl-institute/spls/README.md

 + Please join our [Zulip chat instance](https://spls.zulipchat.com/) kindly supported by community hosting from [Zulip](https://www.zulipchat.com/)
 + For more information about SPLS, please contact [Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/)
 + This website is managed by the [SPLS Community](https://github.com/scottish-pl-institute/spls) under the auspices of the [Scottish Programming Languages Institute](https://scottish-pl-institute.github.io)

-## Support from SICSA

-SPLS receives financial support from the [Theory, Modelling and Computation](http://www.sicsa.ac.uk/research/theory-modelling-computation/) theme of the [Scottish Informatics and Computer Science Alliance](http://www.sicsa.ac.uk).

 ## Previous SPLS Meetings